 - Even large increases in manufacturing activity are likely to translate into only modest gains in manufacturing employment due to firms' preference to use U.S. facilities for highly capital-intensive production.
-Examples of this heavy use of capital can be seen in two recent announcements by automotive manufacturers: General Motors stated in May that it would invest \$2 billion in 17 U.S. facilities, thereby creating or preserving 4,000 jobs an investment of \$500,000 per job and Hyundai said it would add 214 positions after spending \$173 million to expand engine production, an investment of over \$800,000 per job.21 - Increases in manufacturing employment are unlikely to result in significant employment opportunities for workers who have not continued their educations beyond high school, as the sorts of tasks performed by manufacturing workers increasingly require higher levels of education and training.
+Examples of this heavy use of capital can be seen in recent announcements by manufacturers.
+On June 4, 2012, Deere & Company said it would spend \$47 million to expand manufacturing capacity for hydraulic cylinders in Moline, IL, but would add no jobs as a result.
+Also in June 2012, the specialty steel manufacturer SSAB said it had opened a \$220 million, 275,000-square-foot expansion of its mill in Axis, AL, which it said would create at least 130 new jobs-an investment of \$1.7 million per job. - Increases in manufacturing employment are unlikely to result in significant employment opportunities for workers who have not continued their educations beyond high school, as the sorts of tasks performed by manufacturing workers increasingly require higher levels of education and training.
 At the same time, manufacturers report shortages of certain manufacturing skills.
-For example, Pennsylvania training officials predict openings for precision machining and skilled industrial workers over the next few years even though they expect total employment in related industries to decline.22 This suggests that training efforts
+For example, Pennsylvania training officials predict openings for precision machining and skilled industrial workers over the next few years even though they expect total employment in related industries to decline.
+This suggests that training efforts jun04\corporaterelease.page?; "SSAB starts production at Axis expansion," June 8, 2012, http://blog.al.com/ press-register-business/2012/06/ssab\starts\production\at\axis.html.